 Other ways to dispose of your items

-There are other ways to dispose of your items book before your next hard waste collection:
+There are other ways to dispose of your items book before your next hard rubbish collection:

 - host a garage sale